 What does the procedure involve?

-This minimaly invasive procedure is performed in the Cath Lab under x ray guidance.
+This minimally invasive procedure is performed in the Cath Lab under x-ray guidance.
 Local anaesthetic is used to numb the skin and a small tube is placed in the artery in the groin, this is the only uncomfortable part of the procedure.
-In some cases it may not be possible to use the groin artery and an alternative artery in the elbow is used.
-Under x-ray guidance a fine wire are passed through the narrowing or blockage in the artery.
+In some cases, it may not be possible to use the groin artery and an alternative artery in the elbow is used.
+Under x-ray guidance, a fine wire is passed through the narrowing or blockage in the artery.
 A balloon is passed across the narrowing or blockage and the artery is then stretched by inflating the balloon.
 The balloon is then removed from the artery.

 The angioplasty may need to be repeated.
 To maintain improved blood flow , a metal scaffold (stent) may be placed in the artery.

-Do I need to come into hospital for the procedure?
+Do I need to come into the hospital for the procedure?

 Are there any risks with the procedure?